 StatsCan Labour Force Survey--What's Going On?

-Yet StatsCan is resorting to bully tactics.
-This letter is being sent out to persons who resist participating.
+Don't be surprised if StatsCan resorts to bully tactics.
+This letter has been been sent out to persons who resisted participating.
 At first the letter tries to pursuade citizens to participate, but near the end the gloves come off and citizens are told that participation is compulsory.
 As an aside, we find the assurances of confidentiality in this letter rather amusing as it was the StatsCan Edmonton office which was responsible for a serious security breach after the 2006 Census.
 Personal employment records including wages and SIN numbers of Census workers turned up in a used filing cabinet sold at an Edmonton auction house!

 return to home